LAWS 3043 Land Transactions Law

 Coordinator Geoffrey Shelton Opens in new window

-Description This unit gives students an in-depth treatment of various aspects of the law relating to the transfer of land and interests in land.
+Description This subject gives students an in-depth treatment of various aspects of the law relating to the transfer of land and interests in land.
 Transactions dealing with land are examined from both a commercial and residential perspective.
 These matters form an integral part of the practice of law and are approached from a practical perspective.
 Topics include the standard agreement for sale of land, the law and practice relating to different title systems, mortgages, leases, easements and covenants.

 Student Contribution Band HECS Band 4 10cp